Jayden Lawson

 4. Pound the Meat

-The final way to tenderize stew meat is to use a meat mallet.
+The final way to make the stew meat tender is to use a meat mallet.
 Pounding the meat breaks down the connective tissues, so the fibers can’t make the meat chewy.

 Note: Pounding is a good way to tenderize larger meat cuts.
 If you have traditional cube-shaped meat for stew, skip this step and use a marinade or braising method.